 “Two rooms over, research section, we’re running tests on him.”

 I bring my elbow up to his temple in a flash and catch him on his way down.
 Knocked out cold.
 I lay him on the bed I was just on.
 “Sorry, Wells.
 This isn’t going to pan out the way you wanted it, you shouldn’t have brought me here.”

-I turn and I’m out and down the corridor, pulling on some overalls I found in a locker while carrying a scalpel I lifted from a medical kit lying around in the makeshift hospital.
+I turn and I’m out and down the corridor, pulling on some overalls I found in a locker and carrying a scalpel I lifted from a medical kit lay about in the makeshift hospital.
 The passages rumble and shake as they heave with people running in all directions, shouting orders and trying to bring some order to the chaos.
 The walls and ceilings fire out clouds of dust from the bombing that’s started above ground.
-It’s bedlam, but that works for me; I’m able to push my way through it into the barebones research facility a couple of doors down just as Wells said.
+It’s bedlam but that works for me, I’m able to push my way through it into the barebones research facility a couple of doors down as Wells had said.

 I kick through the door and a guy and a girl spring around looking at me with big eyes and dropped jaws.

 “Don’t make this hard on yourself,” I say as I flash the scalpel at them.

 The girl takes a step forward, her hands pulling into firsts.